CrazyCritic89/SteamHapticsSinger/README.md

 ## How To

 1. Turn on your Steam Controller or Steam Deck
-2. Drag the midi file onto steamcontrollersinger executable
+2. Drag the midi file onto steam-haptics-singer executable
 3. When prompted, press ENTER
 4. Enjoy!